 Consider the key performance indicators (KPIs) you’re currently using to measure your performance.
 Do they align with your competitors or companies similar to your own?
 If not, you’ll need to reconcile these with the KPIs public investors will expect—they want to be able to easily compare your company’s performance and audited financials to others in your industry.

 One aspect of IPO readiness that companies often overlook is vetting leadership’s current and historical online presence, especially the CEO.
 C-level leaders are usually highly visible figures, and their remarks can often shape the perception of the whole company.
 That’s why it’s critical to review and scrub what they’ve published online on social media and other platforms.
-One misconstrued tweet or post from the management team could cause reputational and financial harm for the business during the transition.
+One misconstrued tweet or post from the management team could cause financial harm for the business during the transition.

 The SEC requires companies to report operating segments separately in public documents.
 Management is required to provide disclosures of financial performance based on how the key decision makers manage business units.
 If you have multiple business units, you may be required to provide financial performance for each business unit or aggregated business units if businesses have similar operating characteristics.

 Segment reporting is often scrutinized by the SEC.
 It can also allow competitors visibility into your company’s structure and potential problem areas from an executive’s perspective.

 4. Do you have a diverse board of directors?

 Every public company must have a board of directors that is independent, competent, and complies with SEC requirements and stock exchange rules.
 Board representation is often scrutinized by shareholder rights groups and institutional investors.
 Most boards consist of at least five members, and there are laws in certain states that dictate the diversity of the board members, such as how many must be female.

 5. Are your internal controls compliant with Sarbanes-Oxley?